baravdish/baravdish.github.io/_posts/2025-08-19-linux-setup.md

 - vscode
 - sublime-text (for note-taking - my previous IDE, now used for quick notes due to old habit)
 - darktable (for viewing HDR or .exr images)
-- LM-studio (a private LLM chat app, thinking of making a tutorial of it later on)
+- LM-studio (a local and private LLM chat app, thinking of making a tutorial of it later on)
 - Backblaze (cheap AWS, cloud bucket sync of all my data and datasets)
 - blender
 - zotero (for organizing papers)